There’s some good news… and a lot of bad news.

 It’s Thursday, which means it’s time to Do 1 Thing.

-It’s Wednesday, which means it’s time to let go of those financial questions you’ve been hanging onto.
+It’s Wednesday, which means it’s time to ask those financial questions.

 I spent most of yesterday’s quasi-holiday getting Financial Fairy Tales to the final-draft stage, which means it’s time to start BOOK PRODUCTION.

 But doing nothing might cost us even more.

 Mine is!
 But I’m also losing out-of-network coverage.